 From the data, it was concluded that baobab improves the nutritional content of the flour.
 Baobab adds fiber value, although in minimal amounts.
 It was also established that there is an increasing trend of protein added to the flour as the quantity increases.
 As the amount of baobab pulp increases, the carbohydrate content also increases.
 Baobab also adds more vitamin C to the flour.
 Baobab is a preservative as there is a significant decrease in the number of E-Coli as the quantity of baobab pulp powder increases which proves that it increases the shelf life of the flour.
-Baobab is cheaply acquired therefore lowers the cost of grain flour.
-However Bio-fortification is expensive and therefore increases the cost of grain flour.
 With this data, the hypothesis has been proved and all the specific objectives have been achieved.